Joycechocho/weather-station/Project_4/README.md

 - Reference Sources

 # Project Description
-With the goal in mind to get ourselves familiarized with communication on different protocols, building interface using HTML/Javascript and continue to develop the QT interface, we have developed a demo that consists of two python programs, a server and a client.
+With the goal in mind to get ourselves familiarized with communication on different protocols and continue to develop the QT interface, we have developed a demo that consists of two python programs, a server and a client.
 The server periodically interacts with the DHT22 sensors and handles temperature/humidity data acquisition as well as storage.
 It has a QT interface that display temperature/humidity data.
 When starting the connection with AWS, the server send the temperature and humidity readings to AWS IoT via MQTT every 5 seconds.
 In AWS, a Lambda function is created to receive the incoming temperature and humidity message and perform data processing before putting the data on a FIFO queue using the Simple Queue Service (SQS) eventually.
-On the other hand, the client retrieves messages from the SQS Queue and is a webpage that allow users to access the temperature/humidity data remotely.
-After getting messages from Amazon Web Serives, client would set up four protocols and communicate with sever back and forth.
-Therefore, we provide a web interface to present the analysis between below 4 protocols:
+On the other hand, the client retrieves messages from the SQS Queue and running a webpage that allows users to access the temperature/humidity data remotely.
+Moreover, after getting messages from Amazon Web Services, client would set up four protocols and communicate with sever back and forth.
+We provide a web interface to present the analysis between below 4 message protocols:

 - MQTT
 - COAP